meiyor/DeepGaze-Text-Embedding-Map/README.md

 | **signtest**  | 5.56E-12 | 5.56E-12 | 1.33E-9 | 1.41E-5 |
 | **signrank**  | 3.03E-14 | 3.03E-14 | 2.94E-9 | 7.88E-8 |

+A great example of the metrics example using the TEM as features is shown on the next figure describing the saliency map pattern using a jet colormap, and showing the fixations groundtruth, the panoptic annotatio image, and the results for the DG baseline and our proposed DG+TEM.